 Increases in the sale of plant-based meat substitutes aren’t leading to one-on-one reductions in meat consumption.

 Studies in the Netherlands and the United Kingdom found that meat consumption is falling slower than the rise of vegetarians and “flexitarians” would suggest.
-Which puts the burden on farmers to cut emissions from animal agriculture.
+Which puts a heavier burden on farmers to cut emissions from animal agriculture.

 Netherlands has most flexitarians